ga-dc/DOC_immersive/w01/javascript-data-types-conditionals-loops/temperature_converter/readme.md

 # Exercise: Temperature Converter

+## Part I
-Goal: Create a program that can convert a temperature in Fahrenheit, Celsius or Kelvin to the other two units.
+Goal: Create a program that can convert a temperature in Fahrenheit to Celsius or Kelvin.

 ## Setup